NicholasAntonov/wordcrimes/README.md

 ## Implementation
-Using a JavaScript implementation of Google's word2vec Custom vector clustering algorithm for generating clues Custom, minimal front end design
+Using a JavaScript implementation of Google's word2vec

+Custom vector clustering algorithm for generating clues

+Custom, minimal front end design

 ## To Run
 Navigate to `src` directory and start local server

+## The code

+Its a hackathon.
+This whole thing is hacks.
+No clean React or redux implementations here, just plain old javascript.